 Getting a new logo: What to tell your designer

-Why should you even prepare a list of logo requirements?
+Prepare a list of logo requirements

-If you feel like you have no sense of visual/graphic aesthetics, you may prefer to just trust the instincts of a professional designer.
+If you feel like you have no sense of visual/graphic aesthetics, you may prefer to trust the instincts of a professional designer.

-That doesn’t mean you shouldn’t let the designer know anything about your logo requirements.
-Assuming you’re hiring someone who is not familiar with your website, you can’t expect them to spend several hours studying it and getting the right “vibe” that your audience will appreciate.
-Definitely not if you’re paying them only $20.
+Assuming you hire someone who is not familiar with your website, you can’t expect them to spend several hours studying it and getting the right “vibe” that your audience will appreciate.
+Definitely not if you only pay them $20.

-And if you do consider yourself to have a good eye for visuals and you have your own ideas of what you like and dislike about logos, it’s even more important to convey your style to your logo designer.
+If you do consider yourself to have a good eye for visuals and you have your own ideas of what you like and dislike about logos, it’s even more important to convey your style to your logo designer.